bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-in-kentucky.md

 ---
-title: 'How to Open a Sober Living Home in Kentucky<br/>'
+title: 'How to Open a Sober Living Home in Kentucky'
 description: 'How to open a sober living home in KY (Guide from Dec 2022).
 Note: KY regs changed later.
 Steps & info via Sober Living App blog.'
 date: 2022-12-27
 author: "Ben Weiss"